TISgitx/ODCA/audits/iPod Nano 7/ipod_nano_7_2012_1.0.4.md

 > N = 31 x q1 or N = 4549 x q2 or ... etc., where q1 and q2 are composite.
 > Further factoring of q1 or q2 could enable calculation of the private key via standard RSA key recovery methods.
 > Thus, despite compositeness, this indicates a potential cryptographic weakness.
+> However, recent calculations have shown that this cannot be used since the number either increases or does not change at all in the numerical range for each of these divisors when dividing

 #### My planned further work